nilx/simplest_color_balance/README.txt

 Five different modes are available for color images:
 * RGB: the R, G and B channels are balanced independently;
-* HSL: the balance is performed in the HSL color space cylinder, on the L ligntness axis;
+* HSL: the balance is performed in the HSL color space cylinder, on the L lightness axis;
 * HSV: the balance is performed in the HSV color space cylinder, on the V value axis;
 * HSI: the balance is performed in the HSI color space cube, on the I intensity axis, with clipping on the RGB channels;
 * IRGB bounded: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally, with clipping.
-* IRGB ajusted: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally; the I balance parameters are ajusted to saturate the expected number of pixels on one color channel or more; the RGB scaling is also ajused to maintain the R/G/B ratio if one channel is saturated.
+* IRGB adjusted: the balance is performed on the I intensity axis, then the RGB channels are scaled proportionally; the I balance parameters are adjusted to saturate the expected number of pixels on one color channel or more; the RGB scaling is also accused to maintain the R/G/B ratio if one channel is saturated.

 Only 8bit RGB PNG images files are handled.
 Other PNG files are